“Batman: Arkham Origins” Looks Badass

 The game, Spirit of the Century, is not only the best-by-far pulp game I’ve ever found (and I know most of them, all the way back to the first, 1982′s Daredevils from Fantasy Games Unlimited), it’s quite possibly the greatest face-to-face rpg.
 I’m reserving final judgment till after I actually have time to play the game, at which time it’ll get a full review here.

 My copy of SotC had some issues, alas, but Fred Hicks, one of the game’s co-authors, exhibited some first class customer service and sent me a new copy.
+These are truly good guys in an industry with an often razor-thin profit margin.
 I was greatly appreciative at this, so I sent him a signed copy of my book.

 Well, apparently Fred read the book, because on October 20th, he gave it a quick review on his blog.